FAQ

 • If your child is in 1st-11th grade and already plays a string instrument, they can audition into the program.
 Project STEP holds auditions each May.

-• If your child is 6 years old or older and does not already play a string instrument, then you can click here for a list of other area music schools and programs where you can register your child to begin music lessons.
+• If your child is six years old or older and does not already play a string instrument, then you can click here for a list of other area music schools and programs where you can register your child to begin music lessons.
 They can then sign up to audition at a later date when they can meet the entry requirements.

 To learn more about joining Project STEP, click here